Pharmaceutical Approach

 Native 5-HTP has 3 shortcomings as a therapeutic:

-In addition, 5-HTP has a narrow absorption window restricted to the upper intestine.
-Evecxia is employing proven drug delivery technologies and combinations with other compounds to remedy the short-comings of 5 HTP as a therapeutic.
+Evecxia is employing proven drug delivery technologies and combinations with other compounds to remedy the short-comings of 5 HTP as a therapeutic, thereby for the first time enabling the therapeutic potential of serotonin synthesis amplification.

 Overcoming 5-HTP’s Fast Absorption And Short Half-Life